vik061/Visual-Paradigm-User-Documentation/docs/Creating_new_diagram.md

         ![Dropdown list](./images/create-dropdown-list.png)

-3. **Click** on a diagram from the dropdown menu.
+3. **Click on a diagram** from the dropdown menu.

-    !!! note
+    !!! tip
-        You can use the search bar and **find** a specific diagram to create or **scroll** through the dropdown menu to explore all available diagrams.
+        You can use the search bar and **find a specific diagram** to create or **scroll through the dropdown menu** to explore all available diagrams.

-    !!! example
-        In this guide, we will **click** on Entity Relationship Diagram.
+     You may choose any Diagram available for Free Edition users.

-    After clicking on a diagram from the dropdown menu, you will be redirected to a blank template as shown below.
+     After chooosing a Diagram, you will be redirected to a blank template as shown below.

     ![Blank template Untitled](./images/blank-template-untitled.png)